MRes Humanities and Social Sciences

-You can study within any of the Faculty's schools: the Institute of Criminal Justice Studies, the School of Education and Continuing Studies, the School of Languages and Area Studies, or the School of Social, Historical and Literary Studies.
+You can study within any of the Faculty's schools: the Institute of Criminal Justice Studies, the School of Education and Childhood Studies, the School of Languages and Area Studies, or the School of Social, Historical and Literary Studies.
 The course is run in conjunction with the University Graduate School.

 This can be studied as a campus-based or distance learning course.

 What will I experience?